Sewing Tips and Tricks: How to Sew Tricky Fabrics

 How to sew plush fabric

 So I think you're probably starting to see a theme here...

-Minky is often hailed as one of the hardest fabrics to sew with, often putting beginners off from using it and other plush fabrics.
+Plush fabric is often hailed as one of the hardest fabrics to sew with, often putting beginners off from using it.
 But fear not - the difficulties are easy to resolve with a bit of extra TLC to the process!

 As with the other fabrics, a walking foot is a good solution to problematic stitching here.
 As with the other fabrics, it helps feed both layers in at the same rate, limiting the amount of warping or overstretching.

-Another great tip for sewing with plush and minky fabric is to ensure you're stitching with the nap of the fabric, rather than against it.
-This doesn't effect the straightness of your stitching, but sewing with the nap rather than against it ensures that it lays flatter, giving a neater and more professional finish.
+Another great tip for sewing with plush fabric is to ensure you're stitching with the nap of the fabric, rather than against it.
+This doesn't affect the straightness of your stitching, but sewing with the nap rather than against it ensures that it lays flatter, giving a neater and more professional finish.